Privacy Notice Relating to the European Union General Data Protection Regulation (GDPR)

-The Federal Trade Commission has jurisdiction over SiteSpect’s compliance with the Privacy Shield and SiteSpect is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+The Federal Trade Commission has jurisdiction over SiteSpect’s compliance with the GDPR policies and SiteSpect is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.

-As part of the GDPR and Privacy Shield obligations, companies are required to advise you of their policy in a clear and transparent manner.
+As part of the GDPR obligations, companies are required to advise you of their policy in a clear and transparent manner.
 They are required to provide this information free of charge.
 Listed below are a few (but not limited to) of the requirements:

 - Who is responsible to control your personal data (if any), and their contact information